Types of Bariatric Procedures: Weight Loss Surgery Options

 With gastric bypass surgery, a small pouch is made at the top of the stomach.
 This is the area where the stomach will receive food.
 This limits the amount that one can eat and drink at one time.
 The small intestine is also cut below the main stomach and connected to this new pouch.
 Food will flow directly from the pouch to the intestine.

 The portion of the stomach that is being used now is reattached farther down, which helps digestive juices to flow.
-Because a portion of the small intestine is now bypassed, less nutrients and calories are absorbed leading to weight loss and the need for regular ingestion of vitamins and minerals following weight loss surgery.
+Because a portion of the small intestine is now bypassed, fewer nutrients and calories are absorbed leading to weight loss and the need for regular ingestion of vitamins and minerals following weight loss surgery.

 Gastric Banding Surgery